EVerest/EVerest/docs/general/07_configure_plug_and_charge.rst

 * verify_certificate (Used by EvseV2G to verify the contract certificate and by OCPP to verify new leaf certificates)
 * get_mo_ocsp_request_data (Used by EvseV2G and OCPP to get the OCSP request data of the contract certificate (chain))

-There are more commands provided by the evse_security.yaml (link) interface, which are not included in the Plug&Charge process.
+There are more commands provided by the `evse_security interface <https://everest.github.io/nightly/_generated/interfaces/evse_security.html>`_, which are not included in the Plug&Charge process.

+For a successful Plug&Charge authorization process, the following certificates need to be installed on the charger:

+* SECC leaf certificate (including sub cas)
+* V2G Root Certificate(s)
+* MO Root Certificates(s) (only if the EV contract shall be verified locally).
+  This can be controlled by the OCPP configuration keys described in the section :ref:`ocpp-configuration` for more information.

+As mentioned above, these certificates can be installed manually or by the CSMS.
+In case Plug&Charge is enabled and no (valid) SECC leaf certificate is installed or it expires within the next 30 days, the charging station will attempt to retrieve a SECC leaf certificate from the CSMS automatically.
+This process can also be triggered manually by the CSMS by using a *TriggerMessage(SignCertificate).req* message.

 Step 1
 ======